Skip to main content

 • Probate

-• Mediated matters involving disputes over property, holdover tenancy, quiet title and partition, among others
+• Mediated matters involving disputes between family members and others over property, holdover tenancy, quiet title and partition, among other issues

 • Member, New York, Massachusetts and the District of Columbia Bar Associations